 What does “domestic” relationship mean?

 Despite what you may have previously thought about domestic violence crimes, these aren’t just crimes that occur between a husband and a wife.
 As a matter of fact, the state law (ref.
-PA code §61-23) defines a domestic relationship as:
+PA code § check my site 61-23) defines a domestic relationship as:

 Spouses or persons who have been spouses, persons living as spouses or who lived as spouses, parents and children, other persons related by consanguinity or affinity, current or former sexual or intimate partners or persons who share biological parenthood.

 This means you can be charged with a domestic violence offense for any familial relationship or for an offense that occurs between you and a current or ex-lover.

 When you are charged with a domestic violence offense, you will face additional penalties than those people charged with harming a stranger.
 Any of the following offenses could be considered a domestic violence offense when committed against someone with whom you have a relationship as described above:

 - And more